Piazza Duomo 12 • M1, M3 Duomo

 Open Tues-Sun 10.30-20.30, Thurs until 23.00, Mon closed.

 This venue is itself an interesting piece of architecture, designed by Giovanni Muzio and built in 1931-33 specifically for exhibitions.
 The Torre Branca nearby offers the chance to see Milan from about 100 metres up, at certain times of day and evening.

-• Until 20 August.
-“La Terra Inquieta” works by more than sixty artists from various countries around the world including Albania, Algeria, Bangladesh, Egypt, Ghana, Iraq, Lebanon, Morocco, Syria and Turkey, that pay attention to the most experimental and innovative language of contemporary art and culture, with the ability to give voice to the phenomena of profound changes.
+• Until 20 August.“La Terra Inquieta,” works by more than sixty artists from various countries around the world including Albania, Algeria, Bangladesh, Egypt, Ghana, Iraq, Lebanon, Morocco, Syria and Turkey, highlighting the most experimental and innovative languages of contemporary art and culture, with the ability to give voice to the phenomena of profound changes.

 GAM Galleria Arte Moderna

 Open Tues-Sun 9.00-17.30. €3/5

 - Permanent exhibitions.
 Inside the rooms of this beautiful royal villa is a large selection of art works by Giovanni Fattori, Silvestro Lega, Giovanni Boldini, Vincent Van Gogh, Paul Cézanne, Pablo Picasso, Amedeo Modigliani, Francesco Hayez, Pompeo Marchesi, Andrea Appiani, Tranquillo Cremona, Giovanni Segantini, Federico Faruffini, Giuseppe Pellizza da Volpedo, Antonio Canova, Daniele Ranzoni, Medardo Rosso, Gaetano Previati.
 Worth a visit!